 Did you know that your skin has a layer of cholesterol that helps in absorbing the sun’s radiation and converting them to hydroxyvitamin D?
 This radiation substance is sent to the liver to produce hydroxyvitamin D that is further pushed to the kidneys to convert them to usable vitamin D.

-Cholesterol is an primary essence of plasma membrane or rather outer coating of cells.
+Cholesterol is a primary essence of plasma membrane or rather an outer coating of cells.
 The rigid feature of the cholesterol supports the cell’s structure and affects the fluidity inhibiting membranes from freezing.

 Myths about cholesterol